 Bake:

-- Once oven is preheated, turn the dough out onto a parchment paper sheet, then score the top of the loaf.
+- Once the oven is preheated, turn the dough out onto a parchment paper sheet, then score the top of the loaf.

 - Lift the dough using the parchment paper as a sling and place it into the hot dutch oven.